A Love Letter To New York

 Go to the places locals think are too obvious.

-Wander without optimizing the day.
+Wander without trying to optimize the day.

-New York is supposed to be experienced.
+It’s meant to be experienced.

 I Love New York Most At Night